 - 6 tablespoons psyllium husk whole or 5 tablespoons of the powder

-- 2 teaspoons baking powder (see notes for corn free)
+- 2 teaspoons baking powder (grain free)

 - 1 teaspoon fine salt